cabeen/qit/docsite/docs/index.md

 neuroimaging datasets.
 QIT supports a variety of magnetic resonance imaging (MRI) with advanced capabilities for mapping brain microstructure and connectivity using diffusion MRI, and it also has an expanding set of microscopy tools.
-You can learn more from the pages below, and you can download the latest version on the [Installation](install.md) page or the links below:
+You can download the latest version on the [Installation](install.md) page or the links below:

 [![Download](images/download-icon.png){: style="height:25px;width:25px"} Download QIT for MacOS](https://github.com/cabeen/qit/releases/download/latest/qit-build-mac-latest.zip)
 &nbsp;